egpivo/gmv-forecaster/README.md

 - **Loss Function**: Employs binary cross-entropy loss to quantify the difference between predicted probabilities and actual labels.

+- **Training Data Generation**:
+  - Implement a strategy to redefine unseen users/stores during model validation and testing to prevent data leakage.
+  - Utilize a leave-one experiment approach for creating train/validation/test datasets, e.g.,
+    - Test: Current month
+    - Valid: One month earlier than the test month
+    - Train: One month earlier than the validation month

 #### Architecture Overview:
 The architecture diagram of xDeepFM illustrates the intricate design of the model, showcasing the embedding layers, deep network components, and the innovative CIN layer for advanced feature interaction learning.